ProtoTwin API

 Sphere geometry.

-A bounding sphere around the entity and its descendants.
+A bounding sphere around the entity and its descendants that don't have physics components.